panaverse/startup-gpt/README.md

-# Panacloud Startup GPT: Steps to Help You Start a Startup
+# Panaverse Startup GPT: Steps to Help You Start a Startup

+Using GenAI and Web 3 Technologies to Create Startups

 If you’ve never started a business, the first time can be a little scary.
 Especially because it takes a lot of hard work and planning.
 On top of this, only about half of all businesses survive five years or longer.

-Luckily, there are basic strategies for startups provided by Panacloud which you can follow to help get your company up and running:
+Luckily, there are basic strategies for startups provided by Panaverse which you can follow to help get your company up and running:

 ## Steps to Help You Start a Startup
 If you’ve never started a business, the first time can be a little scary.
 Especially because it takes a lot of hard work and planning.
 On top of this, only about half of all businesses survive five years or longer.1